Welcome to thoughtful, organic beauty

 Here are 5 ways to support your child’s microbiome:

-1. feed them plenty of microbe-friendly food.
+1. Feed them plenty of Microbe-friendly Food.

+This is the single most important thing you can do and the best place to start.
 You're only as healthy as your microbes, so make sure they're well fed.
 What do the friendly microbes prefer?
 Lots of colourful plant-foods.

 Sadly, in North America, 40% of kids’ fruit and veggie intake comes from fruit juice and white potatoes.